 The Association only has financial assets and liabilities of a kind that qualify as basic financial instruments.
 Basic financial instruments are initially recognised at transaction value and subsequently measured at their settlement value with the exception of bank loans which are subsequently measured at amortised cost using the effective interest method.

-(t) Transition exemptions
+Key judgements and estimates (t)